Cabins

 Yes a tent is fine!
 RV sites aren't limited to only campers/trailers/RVs.

 Firewood bundles are available in large chests in each camping area, and can be paid for through the reservation website on the Extras tab.
 Or, you are welcome to collect wood from downed branches and trees.
-Timbering was done in 2017, so there is a lot of wood available along Cree Rd and Erie Rd.
+Timbering was done in 2017, and there is a lot of wood waste available along Cree Rd and Erie Rd.
 No chainsaws are allowed, but you can get a lot of wood from smaller branches by hand and larger branches using a bow saw.